Stackclash/5e-vault/1. DM Stuff/Session Journals/Curse of Strahd/S24 New Session Journal.md

 > `INPUT[textArea:summary]`

 ## Key Learnings
-Description of any important information that the party learned.
-Who Did They Meet?
+- [[Urwin Martikov]] is a member of the Keepers of the Feather

 ## Items Of Importance
 Description

 ## What Happened
-Small description.
+- The party reads chapter The Corruption of Yester Hill of the Tome of Strahd
+- They

 ## Inventory
 [[Seluvis Felo'melorn]]